 Pilot Projects on adaptation to climate change in transboundary basin

-The programme of pilot projects has started in 2010 and aims to strengthen the capacity to adapt to climate change and to create positive examples demonstrating the benefits of transboundary cooperation in adaptation planning and implementation.
+The programme of pilot projects started in 2010, it aims at strengthening the capacity to adapt to climate change and to create positive examples demonstrating the benefits of transboundary cooperation in adaptation planning and implementation.
 They include joint impact and vulnerability assessment and the development of a basin-wide adaptation strategy.
 Representatives of the pilot projects meet annually to exchange experience between the pilot projects in the core group of pilot projects.

 Pilot projects on the Chu-Talas, Dniester, Sava and Neman are directly implemented by the Water Convention in the framework of the Environment and Security Initiative (ENVSEC) and in cooperation with other organizations such as UNDP, OSCE, UNEP, and WMO.

 Other on-going activities with their own implementation and funding structure have been included in the programme of pilot projects to foster the exchange of experience between river basins.
 These include the activities in the Amur/ Argun/ Daursky Biosphere Reserve, Danube, Meuse (AMICE project ending in 2013) and Rhine.

 Based on the previous pilot projects, a Global Network of Basins Working on Climate Change was created in 2013.
 The creation of this Network is one of the outcomes of the Sixth World Water Forum and coordinated by UNECE and INBO.
 The network of basins includes the above mentioned projects and activities as well as additional basins from other regions of the world, namely Congo, Drin, Mekong, Niger, Senegal and the Northern Sahara aquifer system.

 The latest progress report on activities of the pilot projects and other basins in the global network is available here.

 Platform for sharing experience on adaptation to climate change in transboundary basins